TheOneSSA/The-Personal-Ones-Java/Worldwide Earthquakes and Airports Locator/README.md

 Import this folder in Eclipse ('File' -> 'Import' -> 'Existing Projects into Workspace', Select this folder, 'Finish')
-Compile and Run the EarthquakeMapCity.java file.
+Compile and Run the EarthquakeCityMap.java file.

 MANUAL INSTALLATION